TataBou/new-line/README.md

 # new-line
-this is correct URL format https://tatabou.github.io/new-line/try.html vertical
+this is is URL for a vertical timeline https://tatabou.github.io/new-line/try.html